vanyasem/Lomiri-Arch/CONTRIBUTING.md

 All packages are listed in the [STATUS](STATUS.md) of this repository.
 They split into 2 categories: `cmake` and `qmake` ones.

-Try to build it, make a PKGBUILD for it.
-Even if it fails to build, PR the PKGBUILD here, and open an issue on the upstream repository.
-Don't forget to include that issue in your PR.
+Try to build one of them, make a PKGBUILD for it.
+Even if it fails to build, PR the PKGBUILD here.
+Open an issue on the upstream repository if you think it's a bug.
+Don't forget to include the link to that issue in your PR.

 ### Testing